Manage data securely. Create value. Minimize risks.

 🛡 ️ Compliance & Auditing:

-• Demonstration of compliance with data protection and security requirements (e.g., GDPR, HIPAA).
+Demonstration of adherence to data protection and security requirements (e.g., GDPR, HIPAA).

 📢 Awareness & Policy:

-• Training of employees on risks, policies, and best practices for DLM in databases.
+Training employees on risks, policies, and best practices for DLM in databases.

-• Involvement of management and IT teams in the training process.
+Involvement of executives and IT teams in the training process.

-• Promotion of an open error and reporting culture.
+Promotion of an open error-reporting and feedback culture.

-💡 Expert Tip:The combination of a strong DLM strategy, central management, and performance optimization is essential for secure and efficient database administration.
+💡 Expert Tip:The combination of a strong DLM strategy, centralized management, and performance optimization is essential for secure and efficient database administration.
 Organizations should rely on open standards, automation, and continuous improvement.

 How are DLM processes implemented for unstructured data and documents?